subhoney/tdi_intro_to_tech/eLearning Manual.md

 The Solo Diver course is offered through TDI's affiliate, SDI (Scuba Diving International).
 SDI was the first and currently remains the only internationally recognized training organization to offer a solo certification.
 The prerequisites for this course include Advanced Adventure Diver or Advanced Open Water Diver plus a minimum of 100 logged dives.

 The prerequisite certifications noted previously are provided only as minimum requirements for the general information of the reader.
 Some courses dictate a minimum level of diving experience demonstrated by a participant's prior logged dives.
 Younger divers should note that minimum age limits also apply in most cases.
 Additional prerequisites may be dictated by local custom and/or diving environments.
 In some cases two courses may be combined into a single program; in such a case, the more stringent prerequisites will apply.
 The reader, therefore, should consult his TDI instructor or dive center for specific details regarding these courses.

+# Chapter 7: Basic Dive Planning with the US Navy Dive Tables

+## Topics Included in this Chapter

+- General Rules
+- Instruction for Use
+- Dive Planning Worksheet